 Transactions in international trade, or export and import, are subject to a variety of specific regulations.
 This regulation link to a considerable commercial value and has a significant effect on the country’s foreign exchange.
 As a result, import-export businesses must understand the proper payment mechanism for delivering products.
+To optimally manage your deliveries, you can use a Fleet Management Software.
 The two most popular and widely utilized techniques are CIF (Cost, Insurance, and Freight) and FOB (Free on Board).

 Basic Concepts of CIF (Cost, Insurance and Freight)